BASEBALL COLLECTIBLE TRADING CARDS

 It wasn’t until the late 1880s that baseball cards really took off as a mainstream collectible.
 In 1886, the American Tobacco Company hired a young illustrator named Louis Wolff to design colorful lithographed cards for their cigarette brands.
 Wolff’s innovative card designs featured multiple players per card with colorful uniforms.
 His cards were also the first to include team logos and identifiers.
 Wolff’s cards from the late 1880s are considered the earliest “modern” baseball cards that collectors know and love today.
 Their bright illustrations and uniform designs helped spark public interest in collecting complete sets.

-Read also: 1976 TOPPS BASEBALL CARDS MOST VALUABLE
+Read also: DOG BASEBALL CARDS

 In the early 20th century, tobacco companies began including baseball cards as premiums in nearly every cigarette and chewing tobacco package sold.
 Brand leaders like T206 White Border cigarettes and Sweet Caporal tobaccos pumped out thousands of card designs each year featuring the biggest stars of the game.
 Immensely popular players like Ty Cobb, Walter Johnson, and Honus Wagner became mainstream celebrity figures thanks to their widespread depictions on tobacco cards.
 By the 1910s, the baseball card bubble had grown into a full-fledged national hobby.
 Kids across America eagerly searched packs for their favorite players and traded duplicates with friends.